BC Recovery Benefit

 We’ll complete our review after we receive your information.

-You must notify us within 90 days or by September 30, 2021, whichever is later, of any changes to your eligibility.
+You must notify us within 90 days of any changes to your eligibility.
 Examples of things to report include:

-A reassessment of your or your spouse or common-law partner's 2019 net income by the Canada Revenue Agency that resulted in an increase to your family net income and therefore results in a reduction to the benefit amount
+A reassessment of your or your spouse's or common-law partner's 2019 net income by the Canada Revenue Agency that resulted in an increase to your family net income and therefore results in a reduction to the benefit amount you're entitled to

 An error made in your application claiming the wrong individual as your cohabitating spouse or common-law partner or child

 You can notify us by phone, mail or by submitting a letter securely online.
-To speed up our review, include your confirmation number or case ID and the income tax Notice of Reassessment.
+To speed up our review, include your confirmation number or case ID and your income tax Notice of Reassessment.

 You can also notify us by emailing BCRBPsupport@gov.bc.ca.
-However, do not send sensitive information by email.
+However, do not send personal information by email.